In April 2017, in a discussion at Always Learning, about food, someone wrote:

 We worked with her, at her own pace and comfort level, and she agreed to just go for a check up.
 In the end, she cried but wanted to let him do her filling (first shot, ever, plus first filling) and take care of it- he had warned it might even need a root canal ( o be fair, honest).
 In the end, both mom and dad sat with her, (dad took the day off work to be here for us), and she did it!
 This is the girl who eats several chocolate bars and bags of chips daily, nutella etc, we just re-supply the shelves with what they enjoy as supplies dwindle.
 She was not so into brushing for a while, either.
 My point is that she has been choosing lots of "real" food, "healthy" food, but she loves those other things, too.
 She was excited to learn we are having mlokhia (mallow- greens sautéed and then boiled with lots of fresh garlic and cilantro, lemon juice and over rice).
 She wanted the anaesthetic to wear off to eat greens!

 She only had one cavity!
 She trusted us (major credit to unschooling, being trustworthy, supportive, honest reliable parents) when she was really scared.
 She told me on the way home she was thinking to put more effort into brushing or rinsing especially after sweets etc., but no one had mentioned or nagged or lectured.
-I know genetics and all sorts of other things can play a role in dental issues- I am just saying that all those fears about kids and diet and brushing and cavities- today, I saw how unfounded and senseless they were.
+I know genetics and all sorts of other things can play a role in dental issue— I am just saying that all those fears about kids and diet and brushing and cavities- today, I saw how unfounded and senseless they were.
 We had a good talk about options (at her request) and I reassured her we'd always be as supportive of whatever work needs doingbut if she wanted to try to hedge her bets, thats ok too.
 It was a really good experience, filling aside.

 Thanks again for all the filling up of her cup you have enabled.
 Things I have read or thought about after reading have improved our everyday lives in so many ways; I am thinking of all they other ways (control, shame, fear, harassment) this could have played out except for that groundwork of building trust and love which made things so smooth for us.

 That was a bit long winded—but it feels so great to know there is a better way and the happy daily surprises in all sorts of ways keep me feeling fulfilled and grateful for this life.

-Affection and esteem
+- Affection and esteem

 - Susan May's blog, "Together Walking"

 - The Difference between Schooling and Unschooling

 - Where is the edge of unschooling?